 Looking for Storage and Countertop Space

 We found this laundry sorter at a Habitat for Humanity store and fell in love.
-We actually purchased it before we closed on the house because we didn’t want to lose it, and knew it would go perfectly in this space.
+We purchased it before we closed on the house because we didn’t want to lose it, and knew it would go perfectly in this space.

 Here’s a really scary picture!
 There were a lot of BIG white furniture pieces going on in this room.
 After living with the laundry sorter for a year, we decided to paint it black.